samueltober/samuel-tober/_posts/2021-04-27-CNN_project.markdown

 With this encoding, the whole data set can be represented by one matrix $$X$$ of size $$(M_{\text{max}} \times V) \times N$$, where $$N$$ is the number of names in the data set.
 Similarly, we encode the country label using one hot encoding and concatenate all the country labels into a matrix $$Y$$ of size $$L \times N$$ where $$L$$ is the number of unique labels in the data set.

+### Dealing With Unbalanced Data
+There are a few ways in which one can mitigate the problem of unbalanced classes in a classification setting.
+Perhaps the most straight forward and simple way is to downsample the data according to the number of data points in the minority class, that is, if the minority class contains $$n$$ data points, we randomly sample $$n$$ rows from all classes and use this as our training data.
+It may seem that with this approach, we are discarding a lot of data, however, if one performs this sampling each epoch and trains the network for enough epochs, the network will have been trained on most of the original data; we are just ensuring that each time the model is shown a set of data points, the corresponding classes are uniformly distributed.

 ## An Overview of CNNs
 CNNs suit themselves best to solving problems where the input data is in the form of a tensor, which is one of the reasons they have found a lot of popularity in tasks where the input consists of visualy imagery.
 Moreover, CNNs are shift invariant which in non-technical terms means that it does not matter where, in say for example an image, a feauture is, the network will still recognize this as the same feature.
 This is an especially desired property in image classification, but perhaps not so relevant in the task we have at hand.